 \section{Introduction and Summary}

-Two-dimensional conformal field theories (CFTs) in general contain both left-moving (or chiral) and right-moving (or anti-chiral) degrees of freedom, with possibly distinct central charges $c_L$ and $c_R$.
-They are known to describe universality classes of many critical systems, and it is a classic result that such theories with $c_L=c_R <1$ can be completely classified \cite{Cappelli:1987xt,Kato:1987td}.\footnote{ We assume the unitarity of theories in this paper. } More precisely, what these references classified were \emph{bosonic} CFTs, i.e.\ theories that are defined and modular invariant on surfaces without spin structure.
-We can also consider \emph{fermionic} CFTs, which are defined and modular invariant on surfaces equipped with spin structure, and those with $c_L=c_R<1$ have been similarly classified \cite{Petkova:1988cy,Runkel:2020zgg,Hsieh:2020uwb,Kulp:2020iet}.
-It is often stated that CFTs with $c_L=c_R=1$ have been classified, and CFTs with $c_L=c_R>1$ are extremely rich and have defied any attempt at classification.
+Two-dimensional \comment{unitary} conformal field theories (CFTs) in general contain both left-moving (or chiral) and right-moving (or anti-chiral) degrees of freedom, with possibly distinct central charges $c_L$ and $c_R$.\footnote{ We assume the unitarity of theories throughout this paper. \comment{Non-unitary 2d CFTs also play important roles in the continuum limit of classical two-dimensional statistical physics, but they are outside of the concern of our paper.} } They are known to describe universality classes of many critical systems, and it is a classic result that such theories with $c_L=c_R <1$ can be completely classified \cite{Cappelli:1987xt,Kato:1987td}.
+More precisely\footnote{ \comment{In this paper we use a recent understanding of quantum field theories (QFTs) in that to specify a single QFT we need to first specify the spacetime structure on which it depends.
+This spacetime structure can simply be an orientation, or it can include a spin structure.
+As another example, a parity-invariant theory in the traditional language can then be regarded as a QFT which does not require a specification of an orientation.
+Even after the specification of the spacetime structure, the partition function of the theory can have a specific form of phase ambiguity dictated by its gravitational anomaly.
+A modular-invariant CFT in the traditional sense, whose partition function is invariant under the whole of $SL(2,\bZ)$, is a special case of a bosonic CFT with zero gravitational anomaly under the more modern understanding.} }, what these references classified were \emph{bosonic} CFTs, i.e.\ theories that are defined and modular invariant on surfaces without spin structure.
+We can also consider \emph{fermionic} CFTs, which are defined and modular invariant on surfaces equipped with spin structure, and those with $c_L=c_R<1$ have been similarly classified \comment{at the physical level of rigor}\footnote{ \comment{This phrase will not be repeated further, as the discussions and derivations in this paper will be at this physics level of rigor.} } \cite{Petkova:1988cy,Runkel:2020zgg,Hsieh:2020uwb,Kulp:2020iet}.
+It is often stated that CFTs with $c_L=c_R=1$ have been classified \cite{Ginsparg:1987eb,Kiritsis:1988et,Kiritsis:1988es}, and CFTs with $c_L=c_R>1$ are extremely rich and have defied any attempt at classification.